-The MAF\MODE register is a read/write register that controls diagnostic and test modes in the MBOX Miss Address File.
-This register is cleared on chip reset but not on timeout reset.
+The MAF\MODE register is a read/write register that controls diagnostic and test modes in the Mbox Miss Address File.
+This register is cleared on chip reset.
+Bit<5> is also cleared on timeout reset.

-Figure 3-47: MAF\MODE, MAF Mode Register
+Figure 3-48: MAF\MODE, MAF Mode Register